Vasan12k/port-scanner/readme.md

-# Python Port Scann Description
+# Python Port Scann Description.
 A simple port scanner built using Python that detects open ports on a target system.

 ##  Features